-Eyeshadow used to come in one form: powder.
-And powder eyeshadow is still the most popular format of eyeshadow.
-It’s silky, stays put, comes in, no joke, every single color, shade, finish and depth you could possibly imagine.
+Powder eyeshadow is still the most popular format of eyeshadow.
+It’s silky, stays put, and comes in—no joke—every color, shade, finish, and depth you could imagine.
 It’s the professional makeup artist’s favorite for its versatility and range.

-Be sure not to load up your brush with color when applying—whisk the brush across the shadow 2-3 times then tap off any excess powder in a clean tissue before brushing onto lids from the inner to the outer corner of the eyes.
+Apply with fingertips or choose your favorite makeup brush.
+If using a brush, be sure not to load it up when applying—whisk the brush across the shadow 2-3 times, then tap off any excess powder in a clean tissue before brushing onto lids from the inner to the outer corner of the eyes.
 Voila!
-Eyeshadow, applied.
+Eyeshadow applied.

-Cream shadows, like our Color Tattoo Up To 24 Hr Longwear Cream Eyeshadow, are a newer, and more finger-friendly form of eye color.
-These slick-on easily and just require a bit of buffing into lids with a clean finger.
-You can layer them to build intensity, or stick with one light wash for a natural kiss of color.
+Cream shadows, are a newer and more finger-friendly form of eye color.
+They slick on easily and require buffing into lids with a clean finger.
+You can layer them to build intensity or stick with one light wash for a natural kiss of color.

-Another option to explore are cream-to-powder formats, like our Color Strike Cream-To-Powder Eyeshadow Pen.
+Another option to explore is cream-to-powder formats.
 Simply swipe the cushion tip across the lid to deposit a rich layer of smooth, even color across eyes.
-Because you don’t need a brush or finger to apply, this format is the most travel/grab-and-go friendly!

-Everyone looks good in beiges, creams and browns—which is why you’ll see a million amazing eye shadows out there in those shades, like our Nudes of New York Eyeshadow Palette.
+Everyone looks good in natural eyeshadow colors like beiges, creams, and browns—which is why we love our Shadow Blocks shade: North 3rd & Bedford Ave.
 A good basic trio of eye shadow colors to have is 1) a neutral, nude tone that matches your skin, 2) a paler neutral shade to use along the brow bone and as a highlighter, and 3) a dark neutral shade to use as a liner or to create darker, sultrier looks.
-These three simple light-medium-dark shades are the cornerstone of almost any look out there.
+These three simple light-medium-dark shades are the cornerstone of almost any look.